Tasticoco/dai-http-infrastructure/README.md

 Then from Portainer you can connect to the local docker environment to access all the containers, images, etc. of your local docker environment.
 You can access the dashboard with http://localhost:9443.
 You may have to create your admin user the first time you launch Portainer or if you tear down the volumes.

+### Integration of the API in the static website

+In `nginx_server/website/MHApi`, we've made a simple HTML page that uses JavaScript to fetch the API and display the monsters in the memory directly on the page.
+It can also add a monster to the API.
+As we don't have a database, the data will be lost when the container is stopped.
+Finally, we can search and show a monster by its id.